GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

     - a default camera calibration is already available in the repo (ost.yaml)
     - **BUT**: every camera behaves differently, so you should calibrate your camera yourselves following
     - http://library.isr.ist.utl.pt/docs/roswiki/camera_calibration(2f)Tutorials(2f)MonocularCalibration.html
+    - Hint: large checkerboards for calibration are available at the institute, you can use them there (write an e-mail before)
     - Hint: make sure the camera node is running and publishing image_raw and camera_info topics
     - replace the existing ost.yaml
     - **Important**: